In a Nutshell:

 Recommended For: Hobbyist/casual users, chronic pain sufferers, and taller users, almost anybody, will love this chair!

-This chair is absolutely fantastic and the best value in the massage chair world today.
-Kahuna offers the best body stretching in the business, and this little chair is absolutely brimming with features and finishing touches you’ll love.
+This chair is fantastic and the best value in today’s massage chair world.
+Kahuna offers the best body stretching in the business, and this little chair is brimming with features and finishing touches you’ll love.
 It is amazing.

 Official Manufacturer Support